Living Ornaments '79

-Living Ornaments '79 (1981) is a live album by British musician Gary Numan recorded at the Hammersmith Odeon on 28 September 1979.
-It was also released as a limited edition box set with Living Ornaments '80 (1981).
-An expanded (21-track) version was reissued on a double CD in 1998 before a remastered version was again reissued in 2005.
+Living Ornaments '79 (1981) is a live album by British musician Gary Numan, released in 1981 by Beggars Banquet Records.
+The album was recorded at the Hammersmith Odeon on 28 September 1979.
+In 1981, it was re-released as a limited edition box set with Living Ornaments '80.
+An expanded 21-track version was reissued on a double CD in 1998 before a remastered version was again reissued in 2005.
 The nine tracks of the original Living Ornaments '79 were included on 1979: The Live EPs, a disc available to those who bought the expanded, 2-disc version of The Pleasure Principle from Numan's website in 2009.

 Living Ornaments '79 is one of two official live albums from Numan's 1979-1980 tour (billed as "The Touring Principle"), and is a record of the tour's first leg.
 In 2008, Numan's record label released Engineers, recorded during the tour's final leg (May 1980).